Shervin Adeli

 Shervin Adeli (شروین عادلی; born 4 May 1992) is an Australian professional futsal player who plays for the East Coast Heat and the Australia national futsal team.
 He also plays outfield 11-a-side football for the Northern Tigers NPL club.
+He also plays for the Sixaroos, the Australian national six-a-side team captained by Samurai Sam.

 Career

 Shervin Adeli has played for Australia in the 2010 AFC Futsal Championship, the 2016 FIFA Futsal World Cup, and the 2022 AFF Futsal Championship.
-He was suspended for 4 years from all football related activity by the AFC due to testing positive for a banned substance in a futsal game at the 2024 AFC Futsal Asian Cup in the match between Australia and Saudi Arabia on 19 April 2024.
+He was suspended for four years from all football-related activity by the Asian Football Confederation after testing positive for the banned substance GW1516 during a futsal match at the 2024 AFC Futsal Asian Cup between Australia and Saudi Arabia on 19 April 2024.
+An appeal has been lodged against the decision, with proceedings pending.